 New Hampshire Governor's Scholarship: Eligibility requirements include New Hampshire residency, graduation from a New Hampshire high school or a NH high school equivalency.
+Continual Full-time enrollment is required.
 Recipients must also qualify for the Federal Pell Grant and funding is based on availability.
 Two categories of scholarships include:

-- Designated New Hampshire scholars will receive \$2,000 per year and must maintain at least a 2.5 GPA to renew their scholarship for up to four years; and - Non-New Hampshire scholars will receive a \$1,000 scholarship and must maintain at least a 2.0 GPA to renew their scholarship for up to four years.
+- Designated New Hampshire Scholars will receive \$2,000 per year and must maintain at least a 2.5 GPA to renew their scholarship for up to four years; and - Non-New Hampshire Scholars will receive a \$1,000 scholarship and must maintain at least a 2.0 GPA to renew their scholarship for up to four years.